The basic structure of a corporation

 The responsibilities of a COO include:

-- Working with officers, executives and department heads to ensure objectives are met
+- Working with officers, executives and department heads to ensure team members meet company objectives

 - Designing and implementing processes to improve efficiency